Criminal Defenses in Georgia:

 Coercion: The defense of coercion occurs when a person persuades the accused to do something by using force or threats.
 However, coercion does not apply in murder cases.
 It is not a sufficient defense if there was a reasonable way for the accused to escape the threat of harm.

-Conviction for Lesser Included Offenses: Occurs when all the elements necessary to impose liability can be found in a lesser included offense than the crime charged with.
+Conviction for Lesser Included Offenses: Occurs when all the elements necessary to impose liability can be found in a lesser included offense then the crime charged with.
 If successful with this defense, the suspect will receive a lessened punishment.
 Furthermore, it provides a more favorable outcome for the suspect.

 Delusional Compulsion: Insanity and delusion compulsion are two defenses that are often confused.
 The delusional compulsion argument can apply when a person has a mental disorder that compelled them to believe something, which if were actually true, would justify their actions.
 Georgia law presumes every person is of sound mind, therefore, the accused must demonstrate that they are not of sound mind and discretion.